YordanGeorgiev/qto/doc/md/concepts_doc.md

 ### 2.1.
 Projects management
 Any undertaking or endeavour, carried out individually or collaboratively and possibly involving research or design, that is carefully planned, usually by a project team, to achieve a particular aim could be considered a project.
-The main purpose of the qto application is to manage one or more projects from a single User Interface.
+The main purpose of the QTO application is to manage one or more projects from a single User Interface.